Four Winds at Malahat SkyWalk

 This event is about the joy of learning and the power of meaningful connection.

 This September, gather with us in the trees for Four Winds, a weekend of honouring, learning, and celebrating.
-In collaboration with Malahat Nation, we invite you to listen, witness, and take part in meaningful moments shared by Indigenous artists, makers, and cultural leaders from across South Vancouver Island.
+In collaboration with Malahat Nation, we invite you to listen, witness, and take part in meaningful moments shared by Indigenous artists and entrepreneurs from across Vancouver Island.

 Malahat Skywalk Features